hossana1/TECHNOVA-Banking-Dashboard-Insights/README.md

 Develop VIP customer tiers with perks tied to income or past purchases.

-2. Tap Into Underserved Low-Income Segment
+2. Tap Into Underserved Low-Income Segment,
 Why: A large group of customers (e.g., Adell, Abril) are clustered at the $13.5K annual income level.

 #### Action: